 Frequently Asked Questions

-When it comes to mold removal in Mcpherson, KS, homeowners typically pay between $1,000 and $3,592 per project.
+When it comes to mold dehumidification in Mcpherson, KS, homeowners typically pay between $1,000 and $3,592 per project.
 The cost varies based on factors like the type of mold, the extent of the growth, and its location.
 Removing black mold can be pricier due to the challenges it poses, but all molds should be dealt with carefully.
 For just the mold inspection, the cost can run anywhere between $350 to $500 per project.

-Most insurance policies do not cover mold removal services in Mcpherson, KS.
+Most insurance policies do not cover mold dehumidification or other mold removal services in Mcpherson, KS.
 Mold and fungus damages are usually considered to be preventable events, and most insurance companies refuse to cover their costs.
 However, in cases of sudden or accidental events that cause a burst or leaking pipe, which further results in mold growth, the insurance companies might cover your costs.
 It is still better to contact your insurance provider and check in with your insurance policy to understand the coverages for mold removal services.

-If you are looking for the best mold remediation service in McPherson, KS, Lamunyon Mold Inspection, Testing, & Remediation is your ultimate solution.
-Our company is known for its mold inspection and remediation services.
+If you are looking for the best mold dehumidification service in McPherson, KS, Lamunyon Mold Inspection, Testing, & Remediation is your ultimate solution.
+Our company is known for its mold inspection, dehumidification and remediation services.
 We start with mold inspection and testing to assess the type of mold and the damage it has caused.
 Then, we move to the mold remediation services to effectively remove mold from your home and restore the damages it has caused.
 Likewise, we also provide mold remediation services for your attic, basement, and crawl space.